lindseystead/SmartSheetConnect/replit.md

 - Environment variables for deployment configuration:
   - `REPL_IDENTITY` or `WEB_REPL_RENEWAL` for authentication tokens
   - `NOTIFICATION_EMAIL` for alert recipient (defaults to info@lifesavertech.ca)
+  - `SLACK_WEBHOOK_URL` for Slack notifications (optional)
+  - `SESSION_SECRET` for Express session encryption
   - `DATABASE_URL` (configured but not actively used - prepared for future database integration)
 - Development-only plugins for error overlay and debugging

-**Email Notification System:**
+**Notification Systems:**

+*Email Notifications:*
 - Console-based logging for development/debugging
-- Attempted Gmail API integration (requires same OAuth setup as Sheets)
+- Gmail API integration (requires same OAuth setup as Sheets)
 - Fallback behavior when email API unavailable
 - Notification includes lead details and direct link to Google Sheets
+- Sends to email configured in `NOTIFICATION_EMAIL` (defaults to info@lifesavertech.ca)

+*Slack Notifications:*
+- Webhook-based integration using Slack Incoming Webhooks
+- Beautiful formatted messages using Slack Block Kit
+- Includes all lead details and clickable button to view in Google Sheets
+- Falls back to console logging if `SLACK_WEBHOOK_URL` not configured
+- Portfolio-friendly implementation (no OAuth complexity)

 **Database Configuration (Future-Ready):**
 - Drizzle ORM configured for PostgreSQL via `@neondatabase/serverless`